dpetzel/dpetzel.github.io/content/post/Rethinking Datastax Opscenter HA on AWS.md

 * There will be one, and only one, instance of Opscenter (please close your jaw if it just dropped, I promise this isn't as insane as it sounds and I'll explain more in a bit).
 * This single instance will be under the control of an autoscale group (yep, and ASG with a min of 1, and max of 1)
-* There will be a dedicated EBS volume (separate from the instance's root volume) that will hold all the Opscenter "data" files.
+* There will be a dedicated EFS (NFS) filesystem where opscenter files will be stored.
+A mount target will be exposed in each availability zone, and the instance will mount it using the zone independent DNS name
 * There will be a dedicated ENI (separate from the instance's auto-assigned one).
 * The Datastax agents will be configured to point at this ENI for their stomp address